Faleidel/torrentArmada/README.md

 Todo:

-- add a way to save a board
 - add a way to archive old messages
 - add a board directory?
     - That would mean each server needs to also be a client of my board directory